lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 combination of two ideas:

 - Less is more.
-- Co-locating all the projects in the same repo eases our ability to impose constraints on the whole codebase.
+- Co-locating all the projects in the same repo makes it easier to impose constraints on the whole codebase.

-These two ideas are powerful in their simplicity but, as mentioned in the wonderful book [How to take smart notes](https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes), "Taking simple ideas seriously" is a not as easy as it sounds.
+These two ideas are powerful in their simplicity but, as mentioned in the wonderful book [How to take smart notes](https://www.goodreads.com/book/show/34507927-how-to-take-smart-notes), "taking simple ideas seriously" is a not as easy as it sounds.

-Often enough when someone says _simple_, we hear _easy_ and this is a perfect starting point for this discussion.
+Often enough when someone says _simple_, we hear _easy_.
+That is a perfect starting point for this discussion.

 Here's the table of contents if you prefer to jump to a specific section:

 - [Simple ain't easy](#simple-aint-easy)
 - [Setup costs](#setup-costs)
 - [One version to rule them all](#one-version-to-rule-them-all)